Allar/ue5-style-guide/docs/gettingstarted.md

 ## Enabling Linter

 1. Open your project
-2. Open the Plugins window by clicking Windows on the main toolbar and navigating to Plugins
+2. Open the Plugins window by clicking Edit on the main toolbar and navigating to Plugins
-3. @TODO: My launcher is installing, finish writing this as soon as it is done
+3. Search for Linter
 4. Enable the Linter plugin by ensuring the Enabled checkbox is checked
 5. Restart the editor